 Self-Employed Income Support Scheme

-The Chancellor this evening confirmed that the Government is acting to protect the self-employed during the Coronavirus pandemic.
+The Chancellor confirmed that the Government is acting to protect the self-employed during the Coronavirus pandemic.
 He has introduced the Self-Employed Income Support Scheme which will cover 95% of self-employed people and gives them the same support offered to other workers.

 The Government will pay self-employed people a taxable grant worth 80% of their average monthly profits over the last 3 years, up to the value of £2,500 per month.